AaroSaila/sanke/README.md

 - A pointer to a order node (more on orders below)
 - A pointer to the next snake part node

-An order keeps information on when a snake part should change to what direction.
+An order keeps information on when the direction of the snake part has to change and to which direction it should change.
 An order is also a node in a dynamically allocated linked list that contains:
 - The direction that this order eventually tells the snake part to go to
 - The delay i.e. how many ticks until the snake part has to change direction.
 - A pointer to the next order